chenghanc/yolov3/README.md

+## Person cross the yellow line

 This repo adds new inference code `detect-track.py` for YOLOv4 in PyTorch.
+Check if person stand behind the yellow line.
 The code works on Linux, MacOS and Windows.

 ## Inference